shrawankc11/chat-app/README.md

 ## Features:

-- Nicknames.
+- Nicknames for each user.
-- '{user} is typing' functionality.
+- '{user} is typing...' functionality 💬.
 - User connected/disconnceted message.
 - View list of online users.